CSCfi/csc-user-guide/docs/accounts/billing.md

 ## Allas

-Allas object storage billing will be specified when the service is launched.
+Allas object storage is charged based on usage as follows:

+* 1 TiB consumes **3.5** BUs per hour.

 ## Estimating the billing units